mathieucarbou/Beelance/README.md

 - On the `T-SIM7080G-S3`, to start from battery, you need to press 3 seconds on the power button

 [![](https://raw.githubusercontent.com/mathieucarbou/Beelance/main/docs/assets/images/lilygo-power.jpeg)](https://raw.githubusercontent.com/mathieucarbou/Beelance/main/docs/assets/images/lilygo-power.jpeg)

+The boards can have an internal solar connector, which is not used for Beelance.
+We use instead a USB-C Solar Panel which is capable of automatically power the board in case it shuts down.
+Never power the device with both the on-board solar connector and a usb-c solar panel.

 **WARNING / DISCLAIMER**: